dankamongmen/dankdryer/README.md

 must be set), along with CMake. `idf.py` ought be in your `$PATH`, and work when invoked.

-A network configuration file must be created and populated at `esp32-s3/dankdryer/dryer-network.h`.

 ## Firmware
 * [esp-idf](https://github.com/espressif/esp-idf) 5.3+
 * [CMake](https://gitlab.kitware.com/cmake/cmake) 3.16+